 We believe that students learn and develop critical thinking by engaging in active participation.
 The intent of the program is to provide a seamless transition between philosophy and practice.
 Modeling of professional behaviors are integrated throughout the curriculum.

-The Lone Star College-Kingwood Occupational Therapy Aassistant program is a full-time, daytime program beginning each January.
+The Lone Star College-Kingwood Occupational Therapy Assistant program is a full-time, daytime program beginning each January.
 Program curriculum is developed under the guidelines of the American Occupational Therapy Association and includes academic and technical courses.
-In the final semester, students are placed in local healthcare facilities to complete fieldwork requirements.
+In the final semester, students are placed in local healthcare facilities for a minimum of 16 weeks (full-time) to complete fieldwork requirements.

 This program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) located at: